Cheap Car Hire in Faro

 Enjoy the paradise beaches of nearby Albufeira - with more than 20 different beaches to choose from, this Portuguese town is a real gem worth exploring!
 Whether you are looking for something completely off the beaten track or crowded beaches, there's a perfect holiday spot for absolutely everyone!

-Continue on towards Portimão - another popular destination known not only for its stunning beaches but also incredible hotels and plenty of shopping.
+Continue on towards Portimão - another popular destination known not only for its stunning beaches but also for incredible hotels and plenty of shopping.
 Do not miss Autodromo Algarve, an international race track and a popular local event.
 You can also enjoy other local events throughout the year, including motorboat races, numerous sporting events, exhibitions and festivals.

 Continue on to Lagos - another great place not to be missed on your Portugal road trip.
 Lagos is often on the ultimate road trip bucket list, thanks to its terrific diversity - with a historic shipyard, gastronomic specialities and unrivalled charm.
 The city has recently invested in sustainable tourism, making it a top destination for an even wider audience.